DyegoMaas/Replicante/README.md

 After performing these two steps, you should have a new project, completely operational, plus a Hygen template that allows reuse to generate new projects from it in the future.

 ![Replication workflow](/docs/img/workflow.jpg)

+### Limitations

+Currently, Replicant does not support replication of samples containing binary files.
+So, directories containing binary files, such as images, should be excluded via the parameter `ignoreDirectories` in the recipe file.

+This limitation should be cared about in future releases of the tool.

 ## Roadmap